Resume Writing

 • “Pharmacist with 6 years of retail and clinical pharmacy experience seeking a Hospital Pharmacist role at Cleveland Clinic.”

-Sales & Marketing
+Sales and Marketing

-• “Digital Marketing Specialist with Google Ads and Facebook Ads expertise seeking to optimize ROAS and drive conversions at Shopify.”
+• “Digital Marketing Specialist with Google Ads (certified) and Facebook Ads expertise seeking to optimize ROAS and drive conversions at Shopify.”

-Finance & Accounting
+Finance and Accounting

 • “CPA-qualified Accountant with 4 years of audit and tax preparation experience seeking a Senior Accountant role at Deloitte.”